 Firstly, that they say the UK is a small country – well it’s not on a bike!

-After 2 meandering months of lows and highs (physical and mental), a referendum result that sent the country crazy, traversing every type of terrain and visits to cutting edge green innovators, I finally arrived at John O’Groats.
+After 2 meandering months of lows & highs (physical & mental…), a referendum result that sent the country crazy, traversing every type of terrain and visits to cutting edge green innovators, I finally arrived at John O’Groats.

 I stopped to rest on the beach…and I was confronted with the most polluted coastline of my whole trip.
 Plastic everywhere.
 It was genuinely depressing.

-But the irony, that my carbon fibre wheels, my plastic clothes and my plastic tent had helped me get there, was not lost on me.
+But the irony that my carbon fibre wheels, my plastic clothes and my plastic tent had helped me to get there, was not lost on me.
 Where would they end up?

 So I pushed on, arriving in Orkney to find a place where schoolkids organised beach cleans.
 On islands that produced more renewable energy than they used.
 3 months after I started, I finally arrived at Muckle Flugga – the top of the UK – with a very different perspective to the one I started with.

-The whole trip gave me a new perspective on the problems, and the solutions, created since the Industrial Revolution – a kind of global Industrial Experiment – that started on these islands.
+The whole trip gave me a new perspective on the problems, and the solutions, created since the Industrial Revolution (a kind of global Industrial Experiment), which started on these islands.